 Find ways to focus on related tasks.
 Don’t multi-task!
 Group related task together and do them at the same time.
 Pick a time to answer your email, make phone calls, or write letters together all at once.
 By constantly switching between tasks or stopping to read email, you will lose small amounts of time that make up the “switching costs”.
 You will lose time because you have to wrap you mind around a new task and understand where you left off.
 This learning curve time is waste and can be eliminated by grouping related tasks.

 Find ways to simplify your work.
 As the number of steps to a task increases, so does the complexity and therefore, the time required to complete the task.
 This is called the Law of Complexity.
 Find ways to remove steps and reduce task complexity.
 This simple process improvement plan will greatly increase your productive work.

 Find more minutes in the day.
 Arrive 16 minutes earlier, leave 16 minutes later, and spend 16 minutes less time at lunch and breaks created 48 minutes a day or 4 hours a week.
 This will not only increase your available time by 10%, but improve your productivity at work as well.
 Use this time to get organized for work and plan or review your day.

 Every day you should review your day’s results to learn how to focus your time on the higher value tasks you are better at.
 Use your extra time to plan, review and focus.
 This is all part of Plan-Do-Check-Act (PDCA) that drives continuous improvement in a learning organization.

 Once you have figured out the right mix, write it down by implementing a system of policies and procedures.
 A system will help any organization get organized, focus on the work at hand, group tasks, and as a result, work harder and smarter.
-Download free sample procedures to see how its done.
+Download free policies and procedures to see how its done.